Mtillmann/mtillmann.github.io/posts/the-easy-way-preset-google-forms-field-ids.md

 To overcome this, I wrote a small script that will print the field ids to the console next to the field label headlines, so there's no guessing involved.

-Just paste the script into the developer console, hit enter and you're done.
+Just paste the script into the developer console _in the preview or public view of your form_, hit enter and you're done.

 <<< @/public/resources/google-forms-field-ids.js